sand-worm-labs/docs/blog/2025-05-17-building-the-future-of-onchain-data.md

 Sandworm isn’t just a tool.
 It’s a turning point.

-If you're tired of walled gardens and black boxes, you’re not alone.
+If you crave deeper insight not just access, you’re in the right place.
-We’re building for the ones who question everything — and want to build in the open.
+We’re building for the ones who question everything and want to build in the open.

 Query everything.
 Fork the system.